Hot Chocolate

 LevelSeeker

-🌱Comfortable, approachable drinks that build confidence ordering at cafés
+🌱Approachable, easy-to-order drinks that build confidence at cafés

 What It Tastes Like

-Hot chocolate is a café drink made by blending steamed milk with chocolate.
+Hot chocolate is made by blending steamed milk with chocolate, creating a full-bodied drink without any coffee flavor.

 💡 Behind the Cup

-Steaming the milk helps create an even texture and blend the chocolate throughout the drink.
+Steaming the milk helps create an even texture and distribute the chocolate throughout the drink.
 Depending on the café, hot chocolate may be made with chocolate syrup, cocoa powder, melted chocolate, or a house chocolate mixture.

 How to Order